 - Optimize your tweets.
 The tweets that get the most RT’s tend to be 71-100 characters in length, include a link (that’s good for content marketers!) and avoid self-reference.

 - Tweet multiple times.
+Content promotion is key if you want people to see your work.
 The day you launch a new piece of content, send out a few different tweets over the course of the day with different headlines/text.
 Your full audience won’t see each tweet, so this increases the chances that someone with influence catches and shares your content.
 It can also help you identify patterns in what style of tweet your audience clicks and retweets the most.

 - Take screenshots (or pictures).
 When writing a how-to post, help your readers visualize the process.
 Or rather, visualize it for them.
 If you’re explaining how to do something online, take screenshots.
 If you’re explaining how to do something in the real world, take photos and upload them.
 Better yet, shoot a video.
 Look to cooking blogs for inspiration – Ree Drummond (The Pioneer Woman ) posts a high-quality image for every step of her recipes.